xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 Now it didn't matter what PPL someone decided to use, as long as they follow the InferenceData specification ArviZ will know "what to do".
-This enables PPL designer to focus on the core of inference, and also ensures Bayesian Practitioners don't need to relearn the entire workflow if they decide to switch PPLs.
+This enables PPL designer to focus on the core of inference, and also ensures Bayesian Practitioners don't need to relearn the entire toolbox if they decide to switch PPLs.

 ### The benefit of Xarray